Add Gene Annotation

 ID=Glyma.01G000100.Wm82.a4.v1;Name=Glyma.01G000100;ancestorIdentifier=Glyma.01G000100.Wm82.a2.v1

-This would create qualifiers with the key identical to the attribute name.
+This will create qualifiers with the key identical to the attribute name.
 For example,

 QualifierAttributes=ancestorIdentifier